-Under the Stock Corporation Act, the management board of a corporation must manage the company considering the interests of the shareholders and employees as well as public interests.
-To some extent, this stakeholder interest is also reflected by the transparency rules to be followed under the Austrian Corporate Governance Code and the requirement under Directive 2014/95/EU implemented in Austrian law, under which listed companies must publish a non-financial report.
+Under the Stock Corporation Act, the Management Board of a corporation must manage the company considering the interests of the shareholders and employees as well as public interests.
+To some extent, this stakeholder interest is also reflected by the transparency rules to be followed under the ÖCGK and the requirement under Directive 2014/95/EU implemented in Austrian law, under which listed companies must publish a non-financial report.

-4.4 What, if any, is the law, regulation and practice concerning corporate social responsibility?
+4.4 What, if any, is the law, regulation and practice concerning corporate social responsibility and similar ESG-related matters?